 Search Engine Classification into Categories

-A Yahoo patent application describes an automated process, where items entered into different sets of categories can be categorized in other broader categorization schemes.
+A Yahoo patent application describes an automated process where items entered into different categories can be categorized in other broader categorization schemes.

 These broader search engine classification schemes could be for: